svera/azpiri/README.md

 Certain image generation parameters can be changed by modifyng `azpiri.json`:

-* BackgroundBrightness: Percentage to increase/decrease background image brightness.
+* `BackgroundBrightness`: Percentage to increase/decrease background image brightness.
-* BackgroundBlur: Amount of blur to apply to background image.
+* `BackgroundBlur`: Amount of blur to apply to background image.
-* ForegroundWidth: Width to resize the foreground image in pixels.
+* `ForegroundWidth`: Width to resize the foreground image in pixels.
-* TargetWidth: Created image width.
+* `TargetWidth`: Created image width.
-* TargetHeight": Created image height.
+* `TargetHeight`: Created image height.